we make art to remind us

 My art represents a congenital affliction.

-It is a kind of invasive problem so common that is it practically invisible to me.
+An invasive problem so common is it practically invisible..

-After years of research, I’ve come to understand this thing indeed has a name.
+With years of research I’ve come to understand this affliction has a name.
 It has been termed a ‘mind’.

-I have had to live with this affliction every day of my life.
+I have had to live with its imposition every day of my life.